Body and gender: transversal projects from contemporary art. Teachers permanent Training

 In the field of formal education, and with an aim to create a community of teachers who will base their long-term work in contemporary art with the collaboration of the CEP of Palma Jaume Cañellas Mut with a view to consolidate this line of continuous training for teachers.

 In the school year 2019-2020 we launch the fourth edition of the teacher´s training course: “Body and gender: transversal projects from contemporary art”.
 The participant centres are: Madina Mayurqa, IES Joan Alcover, IES Son Ferrer and Col·legi Es Liceu.

-The good results and reception by the teachers of the training proposal “Body and gender: transversal projects from contemporary art” started the course 2016-17, make this year a second edition of the training, expanded and partly transformed based on the results and experiences of the previous year.
-The seminar is aimed at active secondary school teachers, from any area or subject.
-The theme is gender, linking it with performance as an artistic language.
+The course is aimed at active secondary school teachers, from any area or subject.
+The theme to work on is gender, linking it with performance as an artistic language.
 Gender is a relevant and transversal theme.
-It’s especially necessary when we refer to adolescents.
-The course will connect the audience to the artistic language of performance, since the body itself is the main way of expression, and will open up other expressive possibilities within the contemporary artistic practices which often aren’t explored in the teaching activity.
+It’s especially necessary to address during the teenage years.
+The course will connect participants to the artistic language of performance, since the body itself is the main form of expression, opening up other expressive possibilities within the contemporary artistic practices which often aren’t explored in the teaching activity.

 The seminar is of a theoretical-practical nature.
 It combines a series of training sessions for teachers with others working in the classroom that materialize in specific activities to be carried out with students, which unfold in group performances in public space.